-It has been mentioned in the resource allocation discussion that the efficiency varies among the payment systems of irrigation water.
-In this section it is also found that the technical efficiency and inefficiencies are different among the payment methods of irrigation.
-It is seen that the technical inefficiency is higher in share payment system which needs to be taken care for increasing production of HYV boro rice.
-Tabular, model and graphic analyses show the same natures of the results that the crop share payment system.
+It is found that the efficiency varies among the payment systems of irrigation water.
+Also technical efficiency and inefficiencies are different among the payment methods of irrigation.
+Technical inefficiency is higher in share payment system which needs to be taken care for increasing production of HYV boro rice.
+Tabular model and graphic analyses show the same natures of the results that the crop share payment system.
 The Tobit model shows the major determinants of those inefficiencies.
 The statistically significant factors are sandy loam soil type, education, kinship and asset position of the farmers.
 The sandy loam soil type has positive significant influence on technical inefficiency of HYV boro production.
 It is also seen that kinship and education of the farmers have significant negative influence on technical inefficiency which are quit logical in the HYV boro rice production.
 Particularly we need to emphasis the education level of the farmers since it is the highly significant factors for reducing inefficiency of rice production.
 Other than own payment system, cash payment is better in terms of efficiency consideration and two part tariff payment system is the most feasible payment where farmers are less inefficient in producing HYV boro rice by using groundwater irrigation and the users have more freedom to use irrigation according to their crop needs.
 It can be also a situation where farmers will see the benefits of using AWD in their irrigation field.
 It will reduce irrigation cost and will also reduce the pressure of using groundwater irrigation in Bangladesh.